An unmedicated hospital delivery or, a natural baby delivery would be one with the least intervention as possible including without an epidural.

 They are great, however, if you’re planning on just coping until you are able to get an epidural.

-I teach an online prenatal class, and, i thas a bonus video on natural pain management that is super helpful.
+I teach an online prenatal class, and, it has a bonus video on natural pain management that is super helpful.

 However, if your heart is 100% set on not getting an epidural, I do recommend a course that is entirely on pain management.

 The one I recommend is Hypnobabies.
-I have seen SO many successful moms use it.
+I have seen SO many moms successfully use it.
 I have heard they have used it later in life as well — that it is just a good one for coping mechanisms.

 If you purchase one of the Hypnobabies home courses through my link — I do offer my online class at 50% off